Creoles of the World

 Linguistics Gullah Geechee

-First, it is shown that there are
+First, it is shown that there are mismatches between the

-of the narratives.
-Thus, a number of patterns described in the main text are not represented in the
+described in the main text are not represented in the

 transcription conventions of the narratives.
-On the other hand, close study of the narratives reveals
+On the other hand,

-that are not described in the text, such as Nasal Velarization (NV) and the deletion of unstressed syllables
+described in the text, such as Nasal Velarization (NV) and the

-in pre-stress position (PSD) in English cognates.
+deletion of unstressed syllables in pre-stress position (PSD) in

-In addition, the transcription of the narratives often provides phonological variants, thus enabling the
+In addition, the transcription of the narratives often provides

-of phonological variation in Gullah.
+variation in Gullah.

-As shown in this paper, NV in the narratives in 'Africanisms' transforms an etymological alveolar
+As shown in this paper, NV in the narratives in 'Africanisms'

-nasal into a velar nasal after the diphthong /aw/.
-Similar patterns are found in related Creoles such as
+the diphthong /aw/.
+Similar patterns are found in related Creoles

-Jamaican, Guyanese and Trinidadian/Tobagonian Creole English.
+such as Jamaican, Guyanese and Trinidadian/Tobagonian Creole

 Derek Walcott Pulitzer Prize Winner : was born in 1930 in Saint Lucia, Windward Islands, West Indies.
 He graduated from the University College of the West Indies and was awarded a Rockefeller Foundation Fellowship to study American drama in 1957.
 Presently, he divides his time between Trinidad and Boston and teaches Drama and Poetry in the English Department at Boston University.